 - a.
 To request information; - b.
 To advise the President or other persons or bodies that the members present recommend; - c.
-To reconsider whether a quorum is present; - d.
-To take action to obtain a quorum later in the meeting or at a later meeting; and - e.
+To reconsider whether a quorum is present; - To take action to obtain a quorum later in the meeting or at a later meeting; and - e.
 To reschedule the meeting.
 [04-28]

-5.4 Elected and Appointed Faculty Committees that are Responsible Primarily to the Faculty [Rev. 14-16]
+5.4 Elected and Appointed Faculty Committees that are Responsible Primarily to the Faculty

-- 5.4.1 Faculty committees that are primarily responsible to the Faculty are comprised of faculty members who are elected by the Faculty in accordance with Section 5.3.5, except the Retirement Committee, whose members are appointed by the President on recommendation of the Governance Committee.
-Student members of these committees are appointed by the Student Government.
+- 5.4.1 Faculty committees that are primarily responsible to the Faculty are comprised of faculty members who are elected by the Faculty in accordance with Section 5.3.5.
 [94-1 (App.
-2), 14-16] - 5.4.1.1 The President is an ex officio member of all Faculty committees except the Promotion, Tenure, and Review Committee; the Provost is an ex officio member of all Faculty committees except the Appeal and Grievance Committee.3 Other administrative officers serve as ex officio members of the committees concerned with their special duties and interests.
+2), 14-16, 23-35] - 5.4.1.1 The President is an ex officio member of all Faculty committees except the Promotion, Tenure, and Review Committee; the Provost is an ex officio member of all Faculty committees except the Appeal and Grievance Committee.4 Other administrative officers serve as ex officio members of the committees concerned with their special duties and interests.
 Ex officio members who have faculty status have the right to vote in committee.
 (In cases where an ex officio member sends a representative who does not have faculty status, the representatives will be treated as if they do for voting purposes within the committee.)
 However, no more than one ex officio member may exercise the right at any one time.
 [Statute 62, May 1, 1951, 79-7, 94-1 (App.
 2), Rev. 1998, 99-31; Board, May 19, 2000, 13-20] - 5.4.1.2 The term of membership for regularly chosen members of committees, unless prescribed otherwise, is three years beginning at the start of the academic year following election or appointment.
 When a vacancy occurs before expiration of a regular term, a faculty member is chosen by election or appointment to complete the unexpired portion of the term.
 In those unusual instances when it is necessary for a committee to conduct business during the summer and where procedures for summer replacements are not specified elsewhere in the Faculty Handbook, the committee will consist of members from the previous academic year.
 For elected committees, faculty members are expected to serve three total years, even if that term of service is interrupted.
 At the conclusion of the term, the faculty member will normally be considered ineligible to serve on an elected faculty committee for the following academic year.
 If a faculty member is elected to a sequence of three consecutive one-year terms (even if on different committees), that faculty member shall also normally be ineligible to serve on an elected faculty committee for the following academic year.
 "Ineligible to serve" means that a faculty member is normally expected to be relieved from service for the following academic year.
-These faculty members will still appear on the ballots for three-year terms on the Promotion.
-Tenure, and Review Committee for the elections for which they are eligible but will be ineligible to appear on ballots for one-year replacement terms unless such exclusions would result in fewer than four candidates on the ballot.
-If a member is elected to begin a three-year term during their one year off, the Governance Committee will appoint the runner-up to serve a one-year replacement term, as indicated in Section 5.4.3.3.6.4, after which the winner shall serve their full three-year term (as described above).
-[78-15, 85-10, 05-10, 13-28, 18-7; Rev. 21-28]

-5.4.1.3 The functions of these committees are to: [Rev. 14-16]
+These faculty members will still appear on the ballots for three-year terms on the Promotion, Tenure, and Review Committee for the elections for which they are eligible but will be ineligible to appear on ballots for one-year replacement terms unless such exclusions would result in fewer than four candidates on the ballot.
+If a member is elected to begin a three-year term during their one year off, the Governance Committee will appoint the runner-up to serve a one-year replacement term, as indicated in Section 5.4.3.1.6.4, after which the winner shall serve their full three-year term (as described above), [78-15, 85-10, 05-10, 13-28, 18-7; Rev. 21-28, 23-35] - 5.4.1.3 The functions of these committees are to: [Rev. 14-16] - a. study questions referred to them by the Faculty; [79-9]